Mistersz/Mistersz/README.md

   ### Interests:
   - kernel & browser pwn
   - microarchitecture sec
-  - network security
+  - cloud/web security
   - ai security

   ### What am i doing?
   - conducting research and infra work at RAVEL-UFRJ
-  - web sec and infra at seals-solutions
+  - working as a cybersecurity engineer at seals-solutions
   - pwn

   ### About me: